Short- and long-time path tightness of the continuum directed random polymer: Modulus of Continuity for rescaled measures

 \subsection{Proof of Proposition \ref{p:ltd} and \ref{p:ltd.ptl}}

 We now present the proofs of Proposition \ref{p:ltd} and \ref{p:ltd.ptl}.

 \begin{proof}[Proof of Proposition \ref{p:ltd}] We assume $m\ge 16\tau^2+1$.
-Otherwise the constant $\Con_1$ can be chosen large enough so that the inequality satisfy trivially.
+Otherwise the constant $\Con_1$ can be chosen large enough so that the inequality holds trivially.
 Without loss of generality assume $s<t$.
-We consider the case when $s,t\in (0,1)$.
-The case when $s=0$ or $t=1$ can be dealt with similarly.
+We first consider the case when $s,t\in (0,1)$.
 Note that

 We make a change of variable $u=p\e^{-2/3}$, $v=q\e^{-2/3}$ and $x= z \e^{-2/3}$.
 Then

 Recall the multivariate spatial process $F_{\vec{t};\e}(\vec{x})$ from \eqref{def:f}.
 Take $k=3$ and set $\vec{t}=(s,t,1)$, and $\vec{x}=(p,q,z)$.
 We also set For the numerator of the integrand in \eqref{e:int3} observe that